davidoury/datalab-notebook/README.md

-This notebook is based on the Docker container `jupyter/pyspark-notebook` which is a Jupyter notebook with Python and Spark.
+This notebook is based on the Docker container `jupyter/pyspark-notebook` which is a Jupyter notebook from which you can run Python and Spark.

 For details on that notebook see https://github.com/jupyter/docker-stacks.